deanagan/deanagan.github.io/_posts/2020-05-16-Discovering-Typescript-Part-2.md

 }
 ```

 To derive from a base class, we simply use the `extends` keyword.
-If the base class has a constructor, we can supply it by using the `super` keyword, and we're all set.
+If the base class has a constructor, we can construct the base class by using the `super` keyword, and we're all set.

 Overriding methods are straightforward.
 If we need to call a method from the parent class, we just use the `super` keyword.